 - You work in a multinational or multilingual digital environment

-- You have recourse to sufficient in-house developer resources
+- You have recourse to ample in-house developer resources

-Fortunately, you'll encounter many plausible choices on the platform end of the WCM marketplace.
-Just prepare your team accordingly.
+Fortunately, you'll encounter many plausible choices on both ends of the WCM marketplace, as well as the ample middle.